 Is your poultry feed non-GMO?

 Yes!
-Finally, we have been able to source non-GMO feed in the quantity that we need to run our pastured poultry operation!
+Finally, we have been able to source non-GMO feed in the quantity that we need to run our pastured poultry and swine operation!

 What do you feed your poultry, in addition to the bugs and grubs they get from the pasture?